TimHanewich/Agentic-AI/examples/multi-step.md

 }
 ```

-The above JSON body is provided to the model via a POST request to the Chat Completions endpoint.
+The above JSON body is provided to the agent via a POST request to the Chat Completions endpoint.

-## Step 2: The Model Determines What to Do: Search the Web
+## Step 2: The Agent Determines What to Do: Search the Web
-After sending this to the model via POST request, the model determines what to do and responds back (this is just the `message` property stripped out):
+After sending this to the agent via POST request, the agent determines what to do and responds back (this is just the `message` property stripped out):

 ```
 {